Summer McIntosh: Commonwealth Games

-On 28 October, at the 2022 FINA Swimming World Cup in Toronto, and conducted in short course metres, McIntosh set a new world junior record, World Cup record, Americas record, and Canadian record in the 400 metre freestyle on day one, finishing in a time of 3:52.80 in the final to win the gold medal.
+On October 28, at the 2022 FINA Swimming World Cup in Toronto, and conducted in short course metres, McIntosh set a new world junior record, World Cup record, Americas record, and Canadian record in the 400 metre freestyle on day one, finishing in a time of 3:52.80 in the final to win the gold medal.
 The following day, she won the gold medal in the 400 metre individual medley with a world junior record and Canadian record time of 4:21.49.
 She and fellow Canadians Sydney Pickrem and Bailey Andison won all the medals in the event.
 Approximately 50 minutes later, she placed eighth in the 100 metre backstroke with a time of 58.84 seconds.
 The following, and final, day, she won a pair of bronze medals, the first in the 200 metre backstroke with a personal best time of 2:02.85 and the second in the 200 metre individual medley with a personal best time of 2:06.57.

-The next, and final, stop of the World Cup circuit, McIntosh won the gold medal in the 200 metre butterfly on 3 November, finishing in a personal best time of 2:03.40, which was the only time in the final faster than 2:04.00.
+The next, and final, stop of the World Cup circuit, McIntosh won the gold medal in the 200 metre butterfly on November 3, finishing in a personal best time of 2:03.40, which was the only time in the final faster than 2:04.00.
 Day two, she finished in a personal best time of 1:52.63 in the 200 metre freestyle final to place fifth.
 On the third and final day, she dropped 6.25 seconds from her personal best time in the 800 metre freestyle to win the silver medal with a Canadian record time of 8:07.12.

 The following month, at the 2022 U.S. Open Swimming Championships, McIntosh won the gold medal in the 400 metre individual medley with a Championships record, world junior record, and US Open record time of 4:28.61.
-The following day, she won the silver medal in the 200 metre backstroke with a personal best time of 2:07.15, which was 1.87 seconds behind gold medalist Regan Smith of the United States.
+The following day, she won the silver medal in the 200 metre backstroke with a personal best time of 2:07.15, which was 1.87 seconds behind gold medallist Regan Smith of the United States.
 Earlier in the meet, on day two, she won the silver medal in the 400 metre freestyle.